For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 • Unauthorized access to a system, application, or document

-• A device (e.g., laptop, smartphone, desktop, tablet, removable storage, smart watches, cameras, voice recorders, etc.) containing Weill Cornell Medicine data is lost, stolen, or otherwise unaccounted for
+• A device (e.g., laptop, smartphone, desktop, tablet, removable storage, smart watches, cameras, voice recorders, etc.) containing WCM data is lost, stolen, or otherwise unaccounted for

 • A rogue device is connected to the network which impacts or prevents others from working

 Each reported incident must be investigated.
-Confirmed incidents will be categorized as follows:
+Confirmed incidents may be categorized as follows:

 As quickly as possible, reasonable effort must be made to identify the type of data affected by the incident upon discovery and/or declaration.
 Various regulatory reporting and/or notification requirements, including deadlines, must be adhered to in accordance with applicable state, federal, or regulatory agencies.
-Such requirements include, but are not limited to, New York State Information Security Breach and Notification Act (ISBANA), Department of Health and Human Services Office of Civil Rights (HHS OCR), Office of Management and Budget Memorandum 07-16 (OMB M-07-16), and the Payment Card Industry Data Security Standard (PCI DSS), including any payment processors for Weill Cornell Medicine.
+Such requirements include, but are not limited to, New York State Information Security Breach and Notification Act (ISBANA), Department of Health and Human Services Office of Civil Rights (HHS OCR), Office of Management and Budget Memorandum 07-16 (OMB M-07-16), and the Payment Card Industry Data Security Standard (PCI DSS), including any payment processors for WCM.
 This also includes the evaluation of the state of residence for affected individuals and any applicable reporting authorities.
+For Significant Incidents, regulatory reporting requirements must be evaluated and managed in coordination with SPIRT and the Office of General Counsel.

-Under the authority of the Chief Information Officer, the Chief Information Security Officer, the Chief Privacy & Clinical Compliance Officer, or their designees can declare a privacy or IT security incident.
-It is the responsibility of these individuals to evaluate the reported concern using the tools and risk assessment guides expeditiously to determine its authenticity and severity.
-Severity judgments will be based on ongoing persistent threats, the volume of data involved, and the potential for reputational and/or financial harm to the institution, or any affected individuals.
+The Chief Information Officer, the Chief Information Security Officer, the Chief Compliance and Privacy Officer, or their designees may declare a significant privacy and/or IT security incident.
+These individuals are responsible for evaluating the reported concern using the tools and risk assessment guides to determine the concern’s authenticity and severity.
+Severity judgments will be based on ongoing persistent threats, the volume of data involved, and the potential for reputational or financial harm to the institution or affected individuals.

-The primary purpose of SPIRT is to determine and guide the college’s response to an IT security or privacy incident, up to and including the need to satisfy existing data breach notification statutes or processes as well as an institutional decision to notify individuals of a breach of their personally identifiable or protected health information.
+The primary purpose of SPIRT is to determine and guide the WCM’s response to Significant Incident, up to and including the need to satisfy existing data breach notification requirements or processes as well as an institutional decision to notify individuals of a breach of their information.

 The SPIRT core team members include: